-Subsection 1.2.3-4(1) requires certain foods (foods listed in the table to section S9-3 or their derivatives e.g., cereals containing gluten, and sulphites added at a certain concentration level) to be declared when present in a food for sale.
-Paragraph 1.2.3-4(5)(c) states the food may be present as a substance used as a processing aid, or an ingredient or component of such a substance.
-Where the food to be declared is a substance used as a processing aid or an ingredient or component of such a substance, subsection 1.2.3-6(2) requires a declaration for the purposes of paragraph 1.2.1-8(1)(d) or subparagraph 1.2.4-5(6)(b)(i) to be made by (among other things) listing in the statement of ingredients of the food for sale the required name of the food to be declared and the words 'processing aid' in conjunction with that required name1.
-If the food is not required to bear a label, the allergen information must be displayed in connection with the display of the food or provided to the purchaser on request (subsections 1.2.1-9(6) and (7)).
+Subsection 1.2.3-4(1) requires certain foods or their derivatives (as listed in the table to section S9-3 of Schedule 9) to be declared when present in a food for sale (unless they are exempt under subsection 1.2.3-4(4)).
+The food may be present as a substance used as a processing aid or as an ingredient or component of a substance used a processing aid (paragraph 1.2.3-4(5)(c)).
+Where the food to be declared is a substance used as a processing aid or an ingredient or component of such a substance, subsection 1.2.3-6(2) requires a declaration for the purposes of paragraph 1.2.1-8(1)(d) or subparagraph 1.2.4-5(6)(b)(i) to be made by (among other things) listing in the statement of ingredients of the food for sale the required name1 of the food to be declared and the words 'processing aid' in conjunction with that required name2.
+If the food is not required to bear a label, the declaration must be displayed in connection with the display of the food or provided to the purchaser on request (subsections 1.2.1-9(6) and (7)).